 On the other hand, proponents of text/chat therapy point out that it is better than nothing.
 Those who would not have pursued any type of therapy were it not for text therapy, are better off for it.
 For those with an especially hectic daily life, text therapy may be the lifeline you need.

 Finding text/chat therapy near me is simple, but the extra accessibility can come at a cost.

 When looking for traditional therapy near me, using recommendation lists is one of the most common options.
 The website Psychology Today has a quite comprehensive list of therapists, which can be searched by city or ZIP code.
 Psychologists are listed along with a write-up of their own, their specialties, their therapeutic approach(es), contact details, location, average cost, and more.
 The website also tells you if their information has been verified by Psychology Today.

 The American Psychological Association (APA) offers a similarly comprehensive list of therapists with a similar gamut of information.
 The APA list also allows you to search by specialty.

-Once you’ve found a therapist who you think might suit you, searching their name to find any online reviews can sometimes prove helpful.
+Once you’ve found a therapist who you think might suit you, searching their name to find any online reviews can prove helpful.